-(a) Notwithstanding the fact that the tributaries of the Smith River specified in this subdivision are not included in the system, no dam, reservoir, diversion, or other water impoundment facility shall be constructed on any of the following tributaries of the Smith River:
+- (a) Notwithstanding the fact that the tributaries of the Smith River specified in this subdivision are not included in the system, no dam, reservoir, diversion, or other water impoundment facility shall be constructed on any of the following tributaries of the Smith River:

-(1) Dominie Creek.
+- (1) Dominie Creek.

-(2) Rowdy Creek.
+- (2) Rowdy Creek.

-(3) South Fork Rowdy Creek.
+- (3) South Fork Rowdy Creek.

-(4) Savoy Creek.
+- (4) Savoy Creek.

-(5) Little Mill Creek.
+- (5) Little Mill Creek.

-(6) Bummer Lake Creek.
+- (6) Bummer Lake Creek.

-(7) East Fork Mill Creek.
+- (7) East Fork Mill Creek.

-(8) West Branch Mill Creek.
+- (8) West Branch Mill Creek.

-(9) Rock Creek.
+- (9) Rock Creek.

-(10) Goose Creek.
+- (10) Goose Creek.

-(11) East Fork Goose Creek.
+- (11) East Fork Goose Creek.

-(12) Mill Creek.
+- (12) Mill Creek.

-(b) All state agencies exercising powers under any other provision of law with respect to the protection and restoration of fishery resources shall continue to exercise those powers in a manner to protect and restore fishery resources in the tributaries specified in subdivision (a).
+- (b) All state agencies exercising powers under any other provision of law with respect to the protection and restoration of fishery resources shall continue to exercise those powers in a manner to protect and restore fishery resources in the tributaries specified in subdivision (a).
 In carrying out the provisions of this subdivision, any exercise of powers shall be consistent with the provisions of Section 5093.58.

 5093.542.
-McCloud River; legislative findings and declarations

-The Legislature finds and declares that the McCloud River possesses extraordinary resources in that it supports one of the finest wild trout fisheries in the state.
-Portions of the river have been appropriately designated by the Fish and Game Commission, pursuant to Chapter 7.2 (commencing with Section 1725) of Division 2 of the Fish and Game Code, as wild trout waters, with restrictions on the taking, or method of taking, of fish.
+McCloud River; legislative findings and declarations with Section 1725) of Division 2 of the Fish and Game Code, as wild trout waters, with restrictions on the taking, or method of taking, of fish.
 The Legislature has determined, based upon a review of comprehensive technical data evaluating resources and potential beneficial uses, that potential beneficial uses must be balanced, in order to achieve protection of the unique fishery resources of the McCloud River, as follows: